 View LinkedIn Profile

 Amy Smith – Cultural Heritage

 Amy is curator of the Ure Museum of Classical Archaeology and Professor of Classics at the University of Reading.
 She acts as our advisor and industry expert for the cultural heritage sector.

 Amy works at the forefront of digital museum curation, with several innovative collaborations in visualisation and open data: Ure View, Ure Discovery and Ure Move with Panoply; 3D modelling of museum objects with the Dept. of Archaeology at the University of Reading; and the award-winning Open Olympics with the Open University.
 Collaborations with TMC include Europeana data provision, and toponym identification for the Pelagios Project.

-Steve is an engineer with wide experience in mobile innovation—designing, building and managing mobile projects across a wide variety of technologies and industry sectors.
+Currently at the GSMA in the IOT Big Data and Mobile Identity Group, Steve is an engineer with wide experience in mobile innovation—designing, building and managing mobile projects across a wide variety of technologies and industry sectors.
 He’s also worked with many startups to help shape their commercial offering and get them ready to do business on a large scale.

 At Vodafone, Steve created the Betavine website and the Betavine Social Exchange website for supporting NGOs.
 More recently, he’s been working on connected car and consumer IOT in Vodafone’s commercial innovation team, Vodafone xone, where he led the end-to-end product development for connected consumer IOT devices, i.e. personal tracking products, connected car products.